Hacker's Ashley Madison data dump threatens marriages, reputations

 The data release could have severe consequences for U.S. service members if found to be real.
 Several tech websites reported that more than 15,000 email addresses were government and military ones.

-Adultery, under certain criteria including the misuse of government time and resources, is a crime in the U.S. armed forces and can lead to dishonourable discharge or imprisonment.
+Adultery, under certain criteria including the misuse of government time and resources, is a crime in the U.S. armed forces and can lead to dishonorable discharge or imprisonment.

 IN HERE?